Salma1620/JAVA-Basics/README.md

 > Java is a high-level, class-based, object-oriented programming language that was first released by Sun Microsystems in 1995. <br/>
 > The company Oracle then acquired Sun Microsystems in 2009, which explains why this language now belongs to Oracle.

-# Java jvm jre jdk
+# Java JDK JRE JVM

 ## jvm (Java Virtual Machine)
 > the core of the Java programming language.
 It is responsible for executing Java bytecode, which is the intermediate code generated after compiling a Java program.<br/>